 What It Is

 RMI supports state-level policymakers, advocates, and researchers by developing credible, rigorous, and accessible analysis to help drive informed climate action.
-We aspire to support US states in building a sustainable, equitable, and inclusive future for their residents while reducing emissions in line with science-based targets for no more than 1.5°C of warming.
+We also support US states in building a sustainable, equitable, and inclusive future for their residents while reducing emissions in line with science-based targets to limit warming to 1.5°C.

 Why It Matters